LeeGrobler/kpn-assessment/README.md

 ## Live Demo

-You can test the live application by visiting https://dummy-link-to-live-app.com.
-This version of the app is hosted and deployed from the main branch on GitHub and is updated automatically with every merge or push made into the main branch.
+You can test the live application by visiting https://kpn-assessment.web.app/.

 ## Getting Started